Here's a number that might make you think twice. This is the 20th season that the First Niagara Center in Buffalo has been open.

 Let's hope so.
 Otherwise, this essay may be pretty boring.

 This just happened to me while looking over Grantland the other day.
 The website had an article on Sports Phone.
-As the article states, this service definitely was a Eighties way of catching up with sports news.
+This service definitely was a Eighties way of catching up with sports news.
 It was also my employer, on a part-time basis, for six years.

 If you don't know much about the concept, go ahead and read the story.
 I'll wait.